olijeffers0n/Oli/README.md

 # Hi, I'm Ollie

 Small dev on a couple of open source projects.
-Love to collaborate on things.
+Love to collaborate on projects and with other people.

 I'm on discord at `Ollie#0175` so feel free to send me a message there :)